MichielDerhaeg/build-linux/README.md

   ln -s /usr/bin/busybox $util
 done
 ```
-These symlinks might be incorrect from outside the system, but they work just
+These symlinks might be incorrect from outside the system because of the
-fine from within the booted system.
+absolute path, but they work just fine from within the booted system.

 The Boot Loader
 ---------------